shazam442/skinbaron-api-client/README.md

 ### Logging

-The client automatically logs:
+The client logs:

 - API requests and responses
-- Request duration timing
-- Errors with stack traces
+- Errors
-- Debug information

 Logs can be configured during client initialization using: